thelfer/mfem-mgis/docs/paper/joss/paper.md

 a simple way for installing packages with cumbersome structures and lots of dependencies. `Spack` is an open-source package manager developed and maintained by community of HPC developers.
 Our setup that combines OSS allows for a fast and cheap access to advanced features embedded in the underlying libraries.
-Note that other HPC libraries will be used in future, such as `CUDA`, `RAJA` or `OCCA` for performance portability on GPU.

 To complete the installation, you can enable the following options while compiling `MFEM`.
-The most interesting are the solver or preconditioner packages such as `Hypre`,`MUMPS`, and `PETSc` (including `SuperLU`, `UMFPACK`), and the load balancing packages `Zoltan` [@devine2000design] and `Metis` [@karypis1997parmetis].
+The most interesting are the solver or preconditioner packages such as `Hypre`, `MUMPS`, and `PETSc` (including `SuperLU`, `UMFPACK`), and the load balancing packages `Zoltan` [@devine2000design] and `Metis` [@karypis1997parmetis].

 # Numerical Results {#sec:numerical_results}

-Installation and deployment on desktop or large computers is based on the Spack package manager.
+Installation and deployment on desktop or large computers is shortened using the Spack package manager.
 Multi-material elastic modelling on computational clusters has been carried out with MMM.
-Scalability performance is good on a few thousands of CPU cores.
+The observed scalability performance is good on a few thousands of CPU cores.
 Despite the very high level of abstraction and the genericness of MMM (multi-material and arbitrary behaviors), the overhead appears reasonably limited.
-In the worst-case for `MMM`, this overhead is up to 30% (TODO: vérifier si ce n'est pas 15) compared to a pure `MFEM` version which provides very optimized and specialized kernels (This was tested on a simulation with 2 elastic materials).
+In the worst-case for `MMM`, an overhead of up to 30% has been observed  compared to a pure `MFEM` version which provides very optimized and specialized kernels (the test was performed on a simulation with only two elastic materials).
 Several examples can be found on the open-source GitHub
 repository: `https://github.com/latug0/mfem-mgis-examples`.
-Below is an example running on supercomputers.
+An illustrative example of MMM in the field of fuel modelling is presented hereafter.

 ## Representative Volume Element of Combustible Mixed Oxides for Nuclear Applications